PedroConrado/Web-Project/README.md

 # Web-Project
-This is the final project of the Inroduction to Web Development course taught in the first semester of 2022.
+This is the final project of the Introduction to Web Development course taught in the first semester of 2022.

+This consists of a virtual sports shop, where users can buy things to practice their favorite sport and administrators can manage their products and users.

 ## Group
 * Pedro Henrique Conrado -